Looking for a decent way to eat healthy meals to grow muscle and burn fat without spending a lot of money?

 Keep in mind, the company also places a lot of emphasis on catering to people with allergies and other diet restrictions.
 Along with the specific meal plans below, they also provide gluten-free and dairy-free options.

-The only drawback is this might limit the range of meals they can offer you, meaning you might get a lot of repeats.
+The only drawback to such specific diets is this might limit the range of meals they can offer you, meaning you might get a lot of repeats.
+Note that you cannot choose what meals you get.
+That is convenient for some, and irritating for others.
+It just depends on how much work you want to do.

-Below, we'll look at the difference between your two options.
+Now, we'll look at the difference between your two options: weekly meals vs a la carte meal delivery.

 Unlike many other meal services, Trifecta Nutrition offers a diverse array of meal plans to fit specific diets.
 While most companies only offer food that works for one, maybe two, nutritional approaches, Trifecta offers 6.